ryzh3n/ctfwriteups/HackTheBox Retired Machines/Networked.md

 Now we have the ***user flag***.

+At this point, I also [generated SSH keys](../Tips%26Tricks/Generating%20SSH%20Keys.md) for `guly`, and it worked!
+Now I have a more stabilized shell, and I can access the box as `guly` anytime incase I accidentally closed the reverse shell (and I need to wait 3 minutes to connect back).

 ## `guly` to `root`

 The first thing I do is to check for sudo privileges.